step-security-bot/rdfstore-js/README.md

 $ gulp specs
 ```

-Additionally, there are some smoke tests for both browser versions that can be found ithe 'spec/browser'' directory.
+Additionally, there are some smoke tests for both browser versions that can be found in the 'spec/browser'' directory.

 ## API